 Certificates: Create and Manage SSL Certificates

-Manage SSL certificates, creating certificate requests, importing certificates signed by a certificate authority, and setting your IP address to be secured by your certificate.
+Manage SSL certificates, create certificate requests, and import certificates signed by a certificate authority.

 The Bomgar Cloud Appliance comes with a pre-installed certificated signed by a certificate authority (CA).
 This certificate validates the *.bomgarcloud.com domain.
 If you wish to change the fully qualified domain name (FQDN) of your appliance, you must install a CA-signed certificate which validates your new FQDN.
 To do this, you must create a certificate signing request (CSR) from the Bomgar Cloud Appliance as described below.
 For more details on certificates, see SSL Certificates and Bomgar Privileged Access.